owid/etl/docs/guides/data-work/update-data.md

     In a nutshell, these are the steps to follow:

     - Switch to `master` branch (`git switch master`), and ensure it's up-to-date (`git pull`).
-    - Create a new branch and a draft pull request (PR) with a staging server:
+    - Create a new branch (name is auto-generated) and a draft pull request (PR) with a staging server:
         ```bash
-        etl pr update-{short_name} -c data -t "{short_name}: update"
+        etl pr "{short_name}: update" data
         ```
     - Use the ETL Dashboard to create new versions of the steps (this will duplicate the code of the old steps).
     - Execute the newly created snapshot scripts, if any.